Trinity Church (Manhattan): Property holdings

 Beginning in the 1780s, the church's claim on 62 acres of Queen Anne's 1705 grant was contested in the courts by descendants of a 17th-century Dutchwoman, Anneke Jans Bogardus, who, it was claimed, held original title to that property.
 The basis of the lawsuits was that only five of Bogardus' six heirs had conveyed the land to the English crown in 1671.
 Numerous times over the course of six decades, the claimants asserted themselves in court, losing each time.
 The attempt was even revived in the 20th century.
 In 1959, the Internal Revenue Service sued over the compensation of the church's property manager, but the church prevailed in Stanton v.
 United States.

 Disclosure resulting from a lawsuit filed by a parishioner revealed total assets of about $2 billion as of 2011.
 Although Trinity Church has sold off much of the land that was part of the royal grant from Queen Anne, it is still one of the largest landowners in New York City with 14 acres of Manhattan real estate including 5.5 e6sqft of commercial space in Hudson Square.
 The parish's annual revenue from its real estate holdings was $158 million in 2011 with net income of $38 million, making it perhaps one of the richest individual parishes in the world.
 As of 2019, Trinity's investment portfolio was worth over $6 billion, At the end of 2018, the church's total equity was $8.3 billion, and it had $0.6 million in liabilities.

 The institution also owns the Trinity Court Building property, where it formerly housed its offices and preschool.
 That building was demolished in 2015, and a replacement at 76 Trinity Place was completed in 2020.
 The church was connected to 76 Trinity Place by a footbridge.

-Trinity Church owned many tenement-houses in New York City during the late 19th and early 20th century.
+Trinity Church owned many tenement-houses in New York City during the late 19th and early 20th centuries.